suryakosaraju/NewsAPI-PWA/README.md

-NewsAPI - Progressive  Web Application
+CFSN - A Progressive  Web Application powered by NewsAPI(newsapi.org):fire:

 We've always thought about how a personalised news feed would be like.
 Look no further!
 Backed by the NewsAPI, we are able to receive personalised news at through multiple sources and from several categories.